Immperiaal/azure-data-factory/README.md

 Las contribuciones son bienvenidas.
 Por favor, abre un issue para discutir cualquier cambio importante antes de realizarlo.

 ## 🇬🇧 Description
-This repository explores the use of Azure Data Factory for extracting and loading data from MySQL databases and files into an Azure storage container.
-Additionally, we automate this process using triggers.
+In this repository, we explore the use of Azure Data Factory for extracting and loading books and their metadata from files and MySQL into an Azure storage container.
+Additionally, we automate this process using triggers to ensure tasks are executed efficiently and on schedule.

 ## Features